Costs of Workplace Injuries and Accidents

 If the workplace was properly prepared and safeguarded, and an accident was a result of a mistake, then these costs will be relatively low.
-If, on the other hand, employees think that the employer’s negligence led to the accident, costs will be much higher.
+In case, on the other hand, employees think that the employer’s negligence led to the accident, the costs would be much higher.

 How to prevent workplace injuries to minimise potential costs

-These days, in addition to standard safety measures – such as having a safety plan, conducting proper staff training, minimising risks and providing protective equipment, employers can invest in additional layers of protection.
+These days, in addition to standard safety measures – such as having a safety plan, conducting proper staff training, minimising risks and providing protective equipment, employers can invest in additional means of protection.

 The protection solutions come in the form of modern technologies which allow for near-instant reaction to workplace accidents.
 Staff safety and security solutions can help avoid or remedy accidents, and cost a fraction of the potential costs, so it is an investment that pays off.